(Full time) 2021 start

 Specialist facilities

-We also have an impressive range of resources you can use for research.
-We house the M&S Company Archive including documents, advertising, photos, films, clothing and merchandise from throughout Marks & Spencer’s history, offering a fascinating insight into the changing nature of branding and advertising over time.
-The International Textile Collections, also housed on campus, collects, preserves and documents textiles and related areas from around the world.
+MA Fashion Enterprise and Society students may find our excellent fashion-related research resources, such as the School’s Yorkshire Fashion Archive and access to the Marks and Spencer’s (M&S) Company Archive, of particular interest.
+The M&S Company Archive includes documents, advertising, photos, films, clothing and merchandise from throughout Marks & Spencer’s history, offering a fascinating insight into the changing nature of branding and advertising over time.
+Students also have access to the International Textile Collections, which collects, preserves and documents textiles and related areas from around the world.

-The Programme Leader for this course is Caroline Hemingray.
+The Programme Leader for this course is Dr Caroline Hemingray.

 Course structure